borremosch/eslint-plugin-type-graphql/docs/rules/wrong-decorator-signature.md

   customTypes: {
     [key: string]: string | string[];
   };
+  replaceDefaultTypes?: boolean;
 };
 ```

-The rule accepts a single object as options, with the following key:
+The rule accepts a single object as options, with the following keys:

 - `customTypes`: this object may contain a mapping between TypeScript types and custom GraphQL types. the keys in the object are TypeScript names, and the values in the object are a string or array of strings of custom GraphQL types that they may be mapped to.
+- `replaceDefaultTypes`: By default, custom type mappings will be added to the default type mappings listed above.
+By setting this flag to true, the default type mappings will not be used.

 Example configuration: